-- 1. We keep our hands to ourselves (we respect the space other's need) - 2.
-We use walking feet and indoor voices inside the classroom - 3.
-We are gentle with each other and with all the toys and materials in the school - 4.
-We clean up after ourselves (clean up snack, clean up toys when done) - 5.
-We wash our hands: upon entry in the classroom, before eating snack; after going to the bathroom, art, sand or water play.
+1. We keep our hands to ourselves (we respect the space other's need).

+- 2. We use walking feet and indoor voices inside the classroom. - 3.
+We listen to each other. - 4.
+We develop a respectful relationship with the toys and materials in the school & world. - 5.
+We clean up after ourselves (clean up snacks, clean up toys when done) and reduce any negative impact on our natural environment.

-16.6 Your Child's Lucky Duck Experience
+Your Child's Lucky Duck Experience

-When your child is the "Lucky Duck" they will have a dedicated time at the end of the day carpet time meeting to share about their favourite part of the day, a thought, an idea, a creation, an experience; what did they enjoy, what did they discover?
+When your child is the "Lucky Duck" they will have a dedicated time at the end of the day to share about their favourite part of the day, a thought, an idea, a creation, an experience; what did they enjoy, what did they discover?
 The intention is to help the other children understand their classmates better and develop community.

-First Lucky Duck: For your child's first Lucky Duck day of the school year they will have the opportunity to share about their family..
-We ask that you please send through email or Storypark, a family photo that the teachers will arrange to have printed and hung on our Family Wall.
-You may also bring in your own printed picture but please let the teachers know if this is your plan.
+First Lucky Duck: For your child's first Lucky Duck Day of the school year, they will have the opportunity to share about their family.
+We ask that you please send through email or Storypark, a family photo that the educators will arrange to have printed and hung on our Family Wall.
+You may also bring in your own printed picture but please let the educators know if this is your plan.
 This first share time will be dedicated to your child sharing the photo and telling the class about their family.
 Your child may require guidance from you if they feel uncomfortable talking in front of a group.
 In the case of your child having two households, you can send in two photos.
-Please connect with the teachers if you have any questions.
+Please connect with the educators if you have any questions.